Skip to main content

 Course of studies

-The standard period of study for the part-time distance learning study program Bachelor of Social Work is eight semesters and concludes with a Bachelor of Arts degree.
+The standard period of study for the part-time Bachelor's distance learning programme in Social Work is eight semesters and concludes with a Bachelor of Arts degree.

-1st semester Introduction to scientific work and the legal fields of social work
+Semester 1 Introduction to academic work and the legal areas of social work

-2nd semester Workshop and introduction to family, work, existential and administrative law
+Semester 2 Workshop and introduction to family, labour, existential and administrative law

-3rd semester Research, documentation, communication, design, creativity, presentation, and introductions to social justice and inclusion/exclusion.
+Semester 3 Research, documentation, communication, design, creativity, presentation and introductions to social justice and inclusion/exclusion

-5th semester Organization, management of social work, legal principles, project development, evaluation and methods of social work, practice project
+Semester 5 Organisation, social work management, legal principles, project development, evaluation and social work methods, practice project

-6th semester Social space, empowerment, networking, social work and economy as well as crisis intervention, self-evaluation and supervision, practice project
+Semester 6 Social space, empowerment, networking, social work and business as well as crisis intervention, self-evaluation and supervision, practice project

-7th semester Social work and health, social policy and work in the European and international context as well as practice project
+Semester 7 Social work and health, social policy and work in a European and international context as well as practice project

 Ethics and professional self-concept in social work as well as profession and discipline

-• Research-based learning in a special seminar form (workshop principle) as well as presentation of this content
+• Research-based learning in a special seminar form (workshop principle) and presentation of this content

 • History, theoretical approaches and structure of social work